Thursday, October 29, 2015

 And the Civic seemed happy too...

-... in its natural environment
+... in its national environment

 Shop towels to soak up the leaking power steering fluid